Investigation Guide

 2. The record was expunged or sealed

 Expungement removes or seals a criminal record from public access.
-The laws vary dramatically by state — some states expunge aggressively, others almost never.
+The laws vary dramatically by state.
 When a record is expunged, it disappears from public-facing court portals and from most commercial people-search tools.
-It does not disappear from law enforcement databases, and it may still be discoverable through certain legal proceedings.
+It does not disappear from law enforcement systems, and it may still be discoverable through certain legal proceedings.

 Several state-specific patterns are worth knowing.
 California has broad expungement rights that apply to many felony and misdemeanor convictions after probation.
 New York's Clean Slate Act (effective November 2024) automatically seals eligible misdemeanors after three years and felonies after eight years.
 Minnesota expanded expungement significantly in 2023 to include more offense categories.
 Illinois expanded eligibility for misdemeanor expungement and some felony convictions.
 West Virginia allows expungement of some first-offense felonies since 2021.